apache/hawq-docs/admin/ambari-admin.md

 4. Read the Get Started page for information about the procedure and to acknowledge that the procedure requires a service restart.
 Click **Next** to display the Review page.
 5. Ambari displays the HAWQ Standby Master host that will be removed from the cluster configuration.
 Click **Next** to continue, then click **OK** to confirm.

-   Ambari displays a list of tasks that are performed to remove the standby master host from the cluster.
+     Ambari displays a list of tasks that are performed to remove the standby master host from the cluster configuration.
 Click on any of the tasks to view progress or to view the actual log messages that are generated while performing the task.

 7. Click **Complete** after the Wizard finishes all tasks.